-Her artwork will be exhibited in our Melbourne office for the next six months and we invite you all to come along and appreciate Lauren’s artwork.
-We will make sure someone is around to welcome you and guide you through the office to get the best experience.
+Her artwork was exhibited in our Melbourne office for six months and we invited you all to come along and appreciate Lauren’s artwork.
+We made sure someone was around to welcome you and guide you through the office to get the best experience.

 Die 65.
 Ausstellung von foryouandyourcustomers zeigt Werke von Mariano Fernández in Stuttgart